IsReal8a/instana-examples/agent_kubernetes/README.md

-# Install Instana agent with K8sensor Dual Backend using Operator or Yaml
+# Install Instana agent with Dual Backend
 Instana Agent Operator doesn't support K8sensor dual backend, but, there is a temporary workaround...

 ---